Venise T. Berry

-Venise T. Berry is an American novelist known for her novels about contemporary African-American relationships.
+Venise T. Berry (born 1955) is an American novelist known for her novels about contemporary African-American relationships.
 With her brother S. Torriano Berry, she has also written several books on African-American cinema.

 Background

 Venise Torriana Berry is the oldest of three children born to Virgil and Jean Berry.
 She received a BA in Journalism and an MA in Communication Studies from the University of Iowa.
 From the University of Texas at Austin, she received a Ph.D. in Radio, TV and Film.

 Career

 An Associate Professor of Journalism and African American Studies at the University of Iowa in Iowa City, Iowa.
 Berry is the author of three national bestselling novels: So Good (1996), All of Me (2000) and Colored Sugar Water (2002).
 She is co-author with S. Torriano Berry of The 50 Most Influential Black Films (Citadel, 2001) and The Historical Dictionary of African American Cinema (Scarecrow Press, 2007).